 There are several things you can do to increase the chances of a successful case outcome, including:

-- Seek medical treatment immediately if you have not done so already.
+- Seek medical care immediately if you have not done so already.
 This is important for your health and for creating a case record.

 - Follow your doctor’s orders.
 Failure to do so could result in the denial of your claim.

 - Do not speak to the insurance company.
-If an agent contacts you, be polite, but do not go into detail about your accident, injury, treatment, or damages, and do not agree to give a recorded statement.
+If an agent contacts you, be polite, but do not go into detail about your accident, injury, treatment, or damages.
+Do not agree to give a recorded statement.
 Instead, direct the insurance company to our construction injury attorneys.

 - Keep a daily diary detailing your physical health, pain levels, and emotional and mental well-being.
-You may also note ways you notice your injury interfering with your day-to-day life.
-This record may be helpful in recovering pain and suffering compensation.
+You may also note how your injury interferes with your daily life.
+This record might help recover pain and suffering compensation.

-You should not have to suffer further for an accident you did not cause.
-If you sustained injuries on the job or due to another party’s negligence, you deserve compensation.
-Your medical treatment, needed recovery time, and other losses should not come at the expense of your or your family’s comfort or financial stability.
+Your medical treatment, recovery time, and other losses should not come at the expense of your or your family’s comfort or financial stability.
 The same is true if you lost a loved one in a fatal construction accident.